 A three-day weekend trip to Milan/Lake Como, Italy is both as romantic and dreamy as it sounds.
 Although Rome has the nickname the city of love, Milan/Lake Como is one of the top honeymoon destinations, and as cheesy as it sounds, I can feel the love resonating throughout the cities.
 Here is what I did on my weekend excursion to Milan and Lake Como, Italy.

-Life is Gucci in the fashion capital of the world, except most high fashion is ugly and a t-shirt cost more than I pay for a month of rent.
-Visiting Milan has to be on everyone’s must-see list and even the train station is magical.
+Life is Gucci in the fashion capital of the world, except the highest fashion is ugly, and a t-shirt costs more than I pay for a month of rent.
+Visiting Milan has to be on everyone’s must-see list; even the train station is magical.